yonrasgg/TechNomadiX/_posts/2024-07-02-participatory-leadership-agile-teams.md

 *[Reference: Benefits of Participatory Leadership in Agile](https://www.imd.org/blog/leadership/participative-leadership/#:~:text=Participative%20leadership%20fosters%20a%20culture,members%20to%20contribute%20more%20actively.)*

-## Section 2: Tools and Techniques for Participatory Leadership
+## Tools and Techniques for Participatory Leadership

 To facilitate participation, leaders use various tools and techniques to empower their teams, such as **frequent team meetings**, **consensus-driven decision-making**, and **recognition of positive performance**.
 These methods help build a **high-performance team** that is not only productive but also innovative.